MetOffice/CMEW/doc/source/support.rst

 *******
 .. include:: common.txt

+..
+The CMEW URL can be a hypertext link when the repository is public, but
+.. workflow currently fails if that is done as the actual URL is not
+.. accessible as it is private now.

-For support issues, please see the Support section near the end of the home page (the 'README' text) at `CMEW on GitHub`_.
+For support issues, please see the Support section near the end of the home page (the 'README' text) at !https://github.com/MetOffice/CMEW .